mdn/content/files/en-us/web/api/navigationhistoryentry/index.md

 These objects are commonly accessed via the {{domxref("Navigation.currentEntry")}} property and {{domxref("Navigation.entries()")}} method.

-The Navigation API only exposes history entries created directly by the application (i.e. not {{htmlelement("iframe")}} navigations or cross-origin navigations), providing an accurate list of all previous history entries just for your app.
-This makes traversing the history a much less fragile proposition than the older {{domxref("History API", "History API", "", "nocode")}}.
+The Navigation API only exposes history entries created in the current browsing context that have the same origin as the current page (e.g. not navigations inside embedded {{htmlelement("iframe")}}s, or cross-origin navigations), providing an accurate list of all previous history entries just for your app.
+This makes traversing the history a much less fragile proposition than with the older {{domxref("History API", "History API", "", "nocode")}}.

 {{InheritanceDiagram}}